lajohnston/smslib/README.md

 ### Low level

-The libs act as a thin layer to the Master System chips to ensure they are applicable across many projects and engines.
+The modules in the root directory act as a thin layer to the Master System chips to ensure they are applicable across many projects and engines.
 They provide macros and routines to abstract many of the nuances of Master System development so you can build a more fuller-blown engine on top of them.
+The repo does though include additional modules that provide some higher level functionality such as scroll handling that build upon these lower level libs.

 ### Priorities: Speed > Ease > Size

 Over time the routines will be optimised for speed and size without one aspect adversely affecting the other.
 There will however be an emphasis on speed as code size is less of a problem in Master System projects (especially compared to asset sizes) whereas speed can be a bottleneck, especially within VBlank timing constraints.

-- The lib is designed for ease of use so long as this doesn't reduce the speed of the generated code.
+- The lib is designed for ease of use so long as this doesn't reduce the speed of the generated code (within reason)
 - The lib makes heavy use of macros to generate inline code and save on `call` and `ret` costs.
-The macros are though mindful of code size so will generate `call`s to large shared routines where necessary.
+The macros are though mindful of code size so will generate `call`s to large shared routines where necessary

 ### Unsafe Register Preservation